hbfreed/pigskin-prophet/README.md

     └── week_*/             # Weekly NFL data snapshots
 ```

-## Research Focus

-This benchmark is designed to study:
-- **Information Gathering**: How models prioritize and search for information
-- **Knowledge Management**: How models organize and update persistent knowledge
-- **Resource Allocation**: How models budget limited research resources
-- **Reasoning Patterns**: How models synthesize multiple information sources
-- **Uncertainty Handling**: How models reason with incomplete information

-## Usage

-### For Researchers
-Use this benchmark to evaluate:
-- Multi-tool agent architectures
-- Information retrieval strategies
-- Long-term memory systems
-- Reasoning under constraints

-### For Model Developers
-Test your models on:
-- Complex real-world reasoning tasks
-- Resource-constrained decision making
-- Multi-round evaluation scenarios
-- Information synthesis challenges

 ## Limitations

 - This is a **benchmark tool**, not a prediction system